danbev/learning-ai/notes/ggml-quantization.md

 15 -> (15 * 0.02) + 0.2 = 0.5
 ```

+### Naming Convention
+So the above is a common patterns where `_0` there is only the one delta value
+but with `_1` there is an additional field to store data which in this case is
+the minimum.
+I'm thinking that `_0` is because it needs at least the delta which
+is used to dequantize the quantized value when we scale the quantized value back
+to the "original" (there is/maybe some loss).

 ### `block_q5_0`
 We now have 5 bits (11111b, 32 values) to quantize the values:
 ```c
 #define QK5_0 32

 typedef struct {
     ggml_half d;           // delta
     uint8_t qh[4];         // 5-th bit of quants